Title and statement of responsibility area

 Name of creator

 Samuel Gale was born at Kimpton, Hants, England, on October 14, 1747.
 He was raised and educated in England and came to the American Colonies in 1770.
-He apparently had a special knowledge of surveying, since he published The Complete Surveyor in March, 1772.
+He apparently had a special knowledge of surveying, since he published The Complete Surveyor in March 1772.
 His wife, Rebecca, daughter of Col. Samuel Wells, was born at Deerfield, Mass., on January 23rd, 1752.
 They were married on June 25th, 1773, and she died at Farnham on January 23rd, 1826.
-They had two children, a son Samuel, who married Mary Matilda Hawley, of St. Armand West, on November 6th, 1839, and a daughter Anna, who married Whipple Wells.
+They had two children, a son Samuel, who married Mary Matilda Hawley, of St. Armand West, on November 6th, 1839, and a daughter Hannah, who married Whipple Wells on June 29, 1814.

 In 1799 Gale accompanied the Governor to England.
 On his return, at about fifty-five years of age, he entered into the simple but arduous life of a pioneer farmer.
-He died at Farnham on June 27th, 1826.
+He died at Farnham on June 27th, 1826, and was buried on his property, along with his wife and daughter.
+A funeral monument was erected and is still standing, being the property of the Brome County Historical Society since 1901.

 Scope and content

-The fonds contains primary source information regarding Samuel Gale, including personal letters, list books and notes .
+The fonds consists of primary source information regarding Samuel Gale, including personal letters, list books and notes.
 The fonds contains the following series: Correspondence (1787-1840); Miscellaneous (1774-1903).

 Immediate source of acquisition